sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/2 - Castle.md

 Papyrus Sans was the first to respond, rushing forward toward the time traveller, looking as if he is meeting his idol - starry eyes and all.
 "It Is An Honour To Welcome The Original Sans Into The Multiverse!
 Although, You've Come At A Bad Time.
 These Villainous Rapscallions Have Somehow Destroyed The Guardian Of Positivity!"

 "Told you already Blue," shrugged the one with the target over his chest.
-"We don't even know where Dream hides to even go near him."
+"Wasn't us.
+We don't even know where Dream hides to even go near him."

 "killer's right," muttered Dust. "plus, you and *that* freak," he nodded at the painter, "snuck in here and offed our boss, so don't go pretending you're the innocent one."